 - 3.1 The Bursar and Operations and Estates Manager are responsible for the triennial review of this plan, along with the monitoring of the short and medium-term targets for improvement contained within this plan.
 The review leads to new recommendations, including input from the Senior Management Team (SMT) and Compliance Manager and the document is then placed on the agenda for the meeting of the Buildings Committee in the Lent Term of the review year.
-Costings are allocated to the various aspects of the plan, together with clear timeframes for completion of the various elements. - 3.2 There is an annual review of the implementation of the plan during a Lent Term SMT meeting to identify which measures have been achieved and where any delay in implementation is foreseen as well as addressing any specific gaps identified.
+Costings are allocated to the various aspects of the plan, together with clear timeframes for completion of the various elements. - 3.2 There is a formal review of the implementation of the plan during a Lent Term SMT meeting.
+The Bursar and Operations and Estates Manager provide a full report at this meeting and identify which measures have been achieved and where any delay in implementation is foreseen as well as addressing any specific gaps identified.
 All actions identified will be carried out in a reasonable time frame and after considering pupils' disabilities and the preference of their parents.
 The plan is then updated with adjusted timeframes where necessary - 3.3 When conducting the annual review, the School will consider all kinds of disabilities and impairments including, but not limited to, ambulatory, dexterity, visual, auditory and comprehension disabilities including hidden disabilities such as autism and dyslexia. - 3.4 This plan is also reviewed where the School, or any part of it, has undergone a refurbishment. - 3.5 The school's Governors are ultimately responsible for ensuring the implementation of the Accessibility Plan during the period to which it relates.
-A new plan will be drawn up every three years. - 3.6 The plan should be read in conjunction with the School's Admissions Policy, Equity, Diversity and Inclusion Policy, Curriculum Policy and the Special Educational Needs and Learning Difficulties Policy.
+A new plan will be drawn up every three years. - 3.6 The plan should be read in conjunction with the School's Admissions Policy, Inclusion, Equality & Diversity Policy, Curriculum Policy and the Special Educational Needs and Learning Difficulties Policy.